 eCommerce sales growth is expected to increase 7% annually and reach a total of $7.89 trillion in 2028, making eCommerce delivery one of the most frequent retailer-shopper interactions.
 When delivery goes well, it reinforces trust.
 So much so that 65% of shoppers say they would buy from that retailer again, even if the price is higher than a competitor’s.

 But when delivery goes wrong, the opposite is true: 50% of shoppers say they stopped buying from a brand after a negative delivery experience.
-Bad delivery impacts loyalty, leads to attrition, and affects customer lifetime value.
+That figure jumps to 68% for shoppers who make more than 11 orders a month ("power shoppers").
+Bad delivery impacts loyalty, leads to attrition, and affects customer lifetime value (especially for high-value shopper groups).

 The 2026 Delivery Experience Survey asked 1,040 consumers what factors contributed most to a poor delivery experience.
 Damaged items and high-costs are major risks but those are largely considered table stakes.
 Consumers pointed toward a broader set of delivery failures, most of them tied to broken reliability and lack of control.